HMS Sturdy (1919): Construction and career

 At the start of the Second World War, the destroyer served under the command of Lieutenant-commander George Cooper, who had been appointed on 31 July 1939.
 The ship was configured as a minelayer, capable of carrying up to forty mines instead of the aft guns and torpedo tubes.
 However, the vessel did not use this capacity, instead being deployed to escort convoys in the Battle of the Atlantic.
-The destroyer was one of the escorts for Convoy HX 79 which, on 19 October, suffered heavily under U-boat wolfpack.
+The destroyer was one of the escorts for Convoy HX 79 which, on 19 October, suffered heavily under wolfpack attacks by U-boats.
 Twelve ships were sunk in a torpedo attack that lasted six hours.
 On 26 October 1940, Sturdy accompanied sister ship on an outbound voyage to meet the convoy SC 8 sailing from the United States.
 Poor weather meant that the ship lost sight of the other destroyer and on 29 October, the captain decided to head instead to Derry.
 Early the following morning, the destroyer was grounded by the bow at 56 29'N, 06 59'W, off the Inner Hebrides island at Tiree near to the west coast of Scotland.
 Sturdy could not be released, and instead was evacuated.
 Three sailors died, but the remainder escaped to shore.
 The force of the waves broke the ship in half, the stern detaching and swinging round.
 The wreck was then left to be dispersed by the sea.